tandonpushkar/nutrition-app/README.md

 This will show a QR code and several options:
 - Press `i` to open in iOS simulator
 - Press `a` to open in Android emulator
-- Scan QR code with Expo Go app (iOS/Android) to run on physical device
+- Scan QR code with Expo Go app (iOS/Android) to run on a physical device

+## Libraries Used

+This project utilizes several libraries to enhance functionality and user experience:

+- **Expo**: A framework and platform for universal React applications, providing a rich set of APIs and components.
+- **Expo Router**: For handling navigation within the app, allowing for a more streamlined routing experience.
+- **React Native Reanimated**: For smooth animations and transitions.
+- **Expo Linear Gradient**: To create beautiful gradient backgrounds.
+- **Expo Camera**: For advanced camera functionalities.
+- **Date-fns**: A modern JavaScript date utility library for parsing, formatting, and manipulating dates.
+- **Expo Vector Icons**: For using customizable icons throughout the app.

+**Note**: No other third-party libraries were used for this project; all libraries are integrated with Expo.
+Expo was chosen as it is now the default framework by Facebook, offering great community support, ease of use, and features like CI/CD, OTA updates using EAS.

 ## Troubleshooting